 Some Youtube videos that offer up some detailed information in both the USA & UK:

 More information relating to specific states in the USA here.

 Wherever you are it is wise to stick to the laws of the region you live whenever you take out your ebike.
 In most cases, staying legal also means staying safe.
+Check out our essentials to ebike safely in traffic.
 It is also advisable to wear a helmet; this may or not be a legal requirement, but it is a sensible thing to do to avoid a serious head injury.